Ultimate Tyler Real Estate Investing Guide for 2026

 Economy

-Tyler shows a median household income of .
-The state’s community has a median household income of , whereas the nation’s median is .
+In Tyler, the median household income is .
+The state's population has a median household income of , whereas the United States' median is .

-The community of Tyler has a per capita amount of income of , while the per person income for the state is . is the per person amount of income for the US in general.
+The community of Tyler has a per capita income of , while the per capita income throughout the state is .
+Per capita income in the United States is reported at .

-All in all, the poverty rate in Tyler is .
-The statewide poverty rate is , with the nationwide poverty rate at .
+On the whole, the poverty rate in Tyler is .
+The state's statistics report a combined poverty rate of , and a related survey of nationwide figures records the US rate at .

 Economy Quick Stats